bio-phys/MemCurv/README.rst

    Help
 ====

-Please, if you have an issue with the software, open an issue here on the github repository https://github.com/bio-phys/MemCurv/issues .
+Please, if you have an issue with the software, open an issue here on the git-hub repository https://github.com/bio-phys/MemCurv/issues .

 Dependencies and Software Requirements
 =========================================